timtan/ansible-jupyterhub/README.md

     http://<ip address>:8000

-To run, install ansible, configure your ssh/config file for a host "jupyterhub" and:
+To run, install ansible, configure your ssh/config file for a host "jupyterhub" and use one of the following:

+    ansible-playbook ansible-jupyterhub/playbook/no_ssl.yml -i <hostfile>
-    ansible-playbook ansible-jupyterhub/test/test.yml -i ansible-jupyterhub/test/hosts
+    ansible-playbook ansible-jupyterhub/playbook/with_ssl.yml -i <hostfile>

 Note: During testing on linode I ran into IPV6 issues.
 Nothing to do with jupyterhub or ansible, but apt wouldn't work with IPV6 enabled on Xenial.
 I disabled IPV6 according to these instructions and apt (and ansible) began to